Brian Anderson Player Props: Brewers vs. Cubs

-On Wednesday, Brian Anderson (.243 slugging percentage in past 10 games, with no homers) and the Milwaukee Brewers play the Chicago Cubs, whose starting pitcher will be Justin Steele.
-First pitch is at 8:10 PM ET.
+On Thursday, Brian Anderson (.289 slugging percentage in past 10 games, with no home runs) and the Milwaukee Brewers face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
+First pitch is at 2:10 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4) against the Pirates.
+In his most recent game, he strung together two hits (going 2-for-4 with an RBI) against the Cubs.

 Brian Anderson Game Info & Props vs. the Cubs